freenas/freenas-docs/userguide/intro.rst

 **Major New Features and Improvements**

+* ZFS asynchronous Copy-on-Write (CoW) support has been added.

+* Native ZFS encryption has been added for new data pools.

+* ZFS quota support has been expanded to include user and group quotas.

 * Support for the Key Management Interoperability Protocol (KMIP) has been added.
 This is an extensible protocol designed to use a server to manage encryption keys. :guilabel:`KMIP` has been added to the